How to Decorate an Ice Cream Cake for the Holidays

-A smooth layer of icing allows you to create a blank slate that you can use to build your holiday theme.
-It also allows you to stack cakes to create a bigger presentation and to feed a bigger crowd.
+A smooth layer of icing is blank slate on which to build your holiday theme.
+And if you really want to impress a crowd, it even allows you to stack cakes to create an even bigger presentation that’ll to feed an even bigger crowd.
 Stacked layers of Oreo and strawberry is our favorite, but Oreo and mint chocolate chip is also amazing.
 With so many cakes to choose from, you can design your own favorite combination.
 Here are a few tips to help you along:

 Now that you have a smoothly iced cake, the possibilities for embellishing are endless!
-If you’re handy with piping tools, you can add holiday greetings, flowers, leaves, faces—the list of options goes on and on.
-With a touch of color and a dash of ingenuity, you can create holiday wreaths, snowmen, Christmas trees, winter scenes, harvest baskets, polar bears, scary monsters, and friendly ghosts.
-Your imagination is the only limit.
+If you’re handy with piping tools, you can add holiday greetings, flowers, leaves, faces—the list goes on and on.
+With a touch of color and a dash of ingenuity, you can create holiday wreaths, snowmen, Christmas trees, winter scenes, harvest baskets, polar bears, friendly ghosts, snowmen and snowwomen.

-If piping isn’t up your alley, you still have an abundance of options for dressing up your holiday ice cream cake.
+But if piping isn’t in your wheelhouse, you still have an abundance of options for dressing up your holiday ice cream cake.
 The following are a few of our favorites:

 Adding fruit to the top of your ice cream cake is a tasty and beautiful way to take things up a notch.
 Fresh fruits like berries, kiwi, and peaches are simple to add to the top of your cake right before serving.
 In the winter, when fresh fruits are sparse, you can choose dried and candied fruits like cherries and apricots.
 Frozen fresh berries look gorgeous on an ice cream cake; their frosted exteriors are beautiful and wintery.
 Pomegranate seeds and nuts are also lovely atop an ice cream cake, as are sugared cranberries and rosemary sprigs.

 Candy certainly makes an ice cream cake sweeter.
 Choose something basic like a dusting of crushed chocolate or candy canes or go a bit fancier with swirling chocolate curls.
 Selecting an overall theme is helpful when adding candy to your ice cream cake; a theme will narrow your candy selections and help you create an attractive, coherent presentation.
-We love peanut butter cups, silver dragees, Andes mints, marshmallows, rainbow sprinkles, candy canes, candy corn … well, maybe our favorites are too long to list.
-You can use whatever candy you like to add flair to an ice cream cake.
+We love peanut butter cups, mints, marshmallows, sprinkles, candy canes, candy corn, candy chocolate, candied candy, candy whatever your heart desires.

 Add Ice Cream Cake to Your Holiday Shopping List